Easy Sourdough Sandwich Bread

 - Perform one (or more) “folds”: 30 minutes after you mix the dough, reach into the bowl and pull the dough up and into the center.
 Turn the bowl quarter turns and continue this pulling 8 to 10 times.
 See video for guidance.
 If time permits, repeat this “folding” step every 30 minutes for the first two hours.
 (Note: even if you perform just 1 fold, your dough will be in good shape.)

 - When the dough has nearly doubled, grease a 10 x 5-inch loaf pan with butter (or nonstick spray).
 Drizzle dough with a few tablespoons of olive oil.
 Rub your hands with a little bit of oil to coat.
 Use your hand to release the dough from the sides of the vessel, being careful not to completely deflate the dough.
 Video guidance here.
 Turn dough out onto a work surface.
 Quickly, shape the dough into a rectangle — I fold the dough envelope-style first; then I use a bench scraper to shape the dough into a rough rectangle.
 Transfer dough, seam-side down to prepared loaf pan and gently stretch into an oblong shape.
-(At this point, you can transfer the pan to the fridge if it makes sense with your schedule: rub the dough with oil and cover with a cloth bowl cover or plastic wrap.
+(At this point, you can transfer the pan to the fridge if it makes sense with your schedule: rub the dough with oil and cover with a cloth bowl cover or plastic wrap or, preferably, a lidded vessel.
 Transfer to the fridge will the next day.
 Then proceed with the recipe.)

 - Leave alone for 5 to 6 hours or until dough begins reaching the rim of the pan — this may take less time when it is very warm out.
 Do be patient with this second rise: to get good height, the dough should be near the rim of the pan before you transfer it to the oven.